-Africa Data Center Construction Market Size, Share, & Trends Analysis Report by Electrical Infrastructure (UPS, Generators, Transfer Switches and Switchgears, PDUs, Other Electrical Infrastructure), Mechanical Infrastructure (Cooling Systems, CRAC & CRAH Units, Chiller Units, Cooling Towers & Dry Coolers, Other Units, Racks, Other Mechanical Infrastructure), General Construction (Building Development, Installation & Commissioning Services, Building Design, Physical Security, DCIM), and Tier Segments (Tier I & Tier II, Tier III, Tier IV), and Geography (South Africa, Morocco, Kenya, Nigeria, Egypt, and Other Countries) Industry Analysis Report, Regional Outlook, Growth Potential, Price Trends, Competitive Share & Forecast, 2020-2025
+Africa Data Center Construction Market Size, Share, & Trends Analysis Report by Electrical Infrastructure (UPS, Generators, Transfer Switches and Switchgears, PDUs, Other Electrical Infrastructure), Mechanical Infrastructure (Cooling Systems, CRAC & CRAH Units, Chiller Units, Cooling Towers & Dry Coolers, Other Units, Racks, Other Mechanical Infrastructure), General Construction (Building Development, Installation & Commissioning Services, Building Design, Physical Security, DCIM), Tier Segments (Tier I & Tier II, Tier III, Tier IV), and Geography (South Africa, Morocco, Kenya, Nigeria, Egypt, and Other Countries), Industry Analysis Report, Regional Outlook, Growth Potential, Price Trends, Competitive Share & Forecast, 2020-2025

 The spread of COVID-19 has affected major countries that have data center operations in Africa.
 Few facilities are affected due to the slowdown in construction works owing to lockdowns and supply chain-related challenges.
 In Africa, the projects that are expected to open between Q1 2020 and Q4 2020 will be partially affected through supply chain-related challenges compared with construction halts.

 This research report includes a detailed segmentation by